naronald/matsim-example-project-carsharing/README.md

 1. download a modern version of eclipse.
 This should have maven and git included by default.
 1. `file->import->git->projects from git->clone URI` and clone as specified above.  _It will go through a sequence of windows; it is important that you import as 'general project'._
-1. `file->import->maven->existing maven projects`

-Sometimes, step 3 does not work, in particular after previously failed attempts.
-Sometimes, it is possible to right-click to `configure->convert to maven project`.
-If that fails, the best thing seems to remove all pieces of the failed attempt in the directory and start over.

-### Import into IntelliJ

-... todo ...
+1. right-click on the project directory to `configure->convert to maven project`.

+To run the model:

+1. right-click on MATSimGUI.java in the folder src/main/java, org.matsim.gui and
+select Run As > Java Application.
+1. Next to configuration file, select Choose and double-click the scenarios folder, RunCarshringIT, and config.xml.
+The output directory should be automatically set.
+Click Start MATSim to start the model.